Gerald McRaney facts for kids

 Early life

 McRaney was born in Collins, Mississippi, the son of Clyde and Edna McRaney.
 He is of Scottish and Choctaw ancestry.
-He attended college at the University of Mississippi.
+He graduated from Long Beach High School in Long Beach, Mississippi, then attended the University of Mississippi.
 Before finding success as an actor, McRaney worked in the Louisiana oil fields.

 Career